harmslab/gpmap/README.md

 ## Dependencies

-The following modules are required for this to work.
+The following modules are required.
 Also, the examples/tutorials are written in Jupyter notebooks and require IPython to be install.

 * [NetworkX](https://networkx.github.io/)
 * [Numpy](http://www.numpy.org/)